What do your social media accounts say about you?

 Sadly, my newsfeed doesn’t often reflect that my Christian friends have Jesus as their top priority.
 Instead, my feeds are filled with pictures of the latest fashions, articles about the latest New York trend, linked blogs about fancy, fast and very expensive cars, a photo of a beautiful cup of coffee they’ve just had, or even just those funny cat lolz memes.

 Don’t hear me wrong – none of the things I’ve just mentioned are bad, evil or even necessarily sinful.
 But it’s true to say that the things we post most can be a pretty good indication of where our hearts are at.

 So how are we as Christians to use social media for the glory of Jesus?

 Let us start first by looking at the ways how not to use social media.

-- Don’t get into big theological arguments or discussions on social media.
-There isn’t enough space for these kinds of discussions, and in written language, it is very difficult to portray tone & emotion.
+- Be careful about getting into theological arguments or discussions on social media.
+There often isn’t enough space for these kinds of discussions, and it is very difficult to portray tone & emotion.
 Often these discussions descend into anarchy, name calling and sometimes nasty commenting.

-- Don’t just consistently post some random verse out of context, with no explanation of why it is there or how it applies to your life (maybe instead explain where the verse is from or why you find it encouraging).
+- Don’t just consistently post some random verses out of context with no explanation of why it is there or how it applies to your life (maybe instead explain where the verse is from or why you find it encouraging).

-- Don’t spam people’s walls with article after article or blog after blog, most people will just get annoyed at you.
+- Don’t spam people’s walls with Christian article after article or Christian blog after blog.
+Most people will just get annoyed at you.